mllamazares/STRIDE-vs-ASVS/README.md

 ### ⚠️ Disclaimer

-This table is a convenient reference to help link these two resources.
-However, it does **NOT**:
+This table is meant to be a simple reference to help connect these two resources.
+It does **NOT**:
 1. Attempt to oversimplify the control selection process, as Security Requirement Engineering (SRE) is more complex and context-dependent.
 2. Map all ASVS chapters, since the mapping to STRIDE isn’t always one to one due to:
    - Project-specific factors (e.g., *V12 - Files and Resources*).